Worker dies while setting up Chicago NASCAR race

-CHICAGO — A worker has died while setting up for the NASCAR Chicago Street Race in Grant Park, WGN Investigates has learned.
+CHICAGO (WGN) — A worker has died while setting up for the NASCAR Chicago Street Race in Grant Park, Nexstar’s WGN has learned.

 The 53-year-old man was an employee of a staging and lighting company.
 Initial police reports from the scene said the man may have been electrocuted; however an autopsy will determine cause of death.